-In April and June 2022, the Corporation staked the Shovelnose South property located in south central BC, approximately 7 km southeast of Princeton, BC, at the northern end of the Spences Bridge geological group.
+In April and June 2022, the Corporation staked 11 mineral claims totaling approximately 19,952 ha. the Shovelnose South property located in south central BC, approximately 7 km southeast of Princeton, BC, at the northern end of the Spences Bridge geological group.
 Total staking costs were \$34,878.
-The property includes 11 mineral claims totaling approximately 19,952 ha.
-Highlights of the property include good infrastructure and property access.
+In April 2023, the Corporation allowed the Shovelnose claims to lapse and consequently wrote off to operations the capitalized costs of \$34,878 during the three months ended March 31, 2023.